SeniorMars/seniormars.com/content/posts/everyday_birthday/index.md

 +++
 title = "Every day is an Owl's Birthday!
-A rigorous exploration to a classic problem through math and rust" date = "2024-06-20" description = "A guy decides to overthink a simple question from his university's anonymous forum"
+A rigorous exploration to a classic problem through math and rust" date = "2024-06-20" description = "A guy decides to overthink a simple question from his university's anonymous forum."

 [extra]
 comment = true